-It’s been more than two years since Grand Theft Auto V first came out for PlayStation 3 and Xbox 360, in 2014 the game hit PlayStation 4 and Xbox One and last year the game launched on PC.
-This week Take Two revealed that Grand Theft Auto V has now sold in more than 60 million units worldwide and the series as a whole has now sold in more than 235 million units.
+It’s been more than four years now since Grand Theft Auto V first came out for PlayStation 3 and Xbox 360, in 2014 the game hit PlayStation 4 and Xbox One and now, Rockstar Games has released Red Dead Redemption 2, a sequel to 2010’s Red Dead Redemption.
+While everyone will be looking at RDR2 cheats for the new game that will be sure to sell millions of copies, this week Take Two revealed that Grand Theft Auto V has now sold in more than 60 million units worldwide and the series as a whole has now sold in more than 235 million units.
 This is a huge achievement for the series and is a testament to how Rockstar have been able to grow the series.
 Sales from Grand Theft Auto products have now generated more than $2.5 billion in GAAP revenue for Take Two since the release of GTA V, this is more than 55% of all revenue generated by Take Two since the release of Grand Theft Auto V.

 Grand Theft Auto V has consistently been the biggest contributor to Take Two’s bottom line through the release of Grand Theft Auto Online.
 The company reported that there were more than 8 million active users playing the game each week back in October and this week they said that the holiday season bought the highest level of revenue yet for GTA Online with the highest number of active users for the game ever.
 Revenue generated by Grand Theft Auto products in the final quarter of 2015 was up $109 million year on year.
 Rockstar Games has driven sustained engagement with Grand Theft Auto Online by delighting audiences with free content updates during the game’s lifecycle.
 As a result of this, Rockstar are now forecasting that revenue generated from Grand Theft Auto Online will be up year over year in fiscal 2016.